 Raj Gyawali from our supplier, Socialtours Nepal shares his thoughts on Nepal as a family destination: ďThere is no doubt that Nepal is becoming more of a family-friendly destination.
 Many trekking areas, the Annapurnas being a prime example, were marked early on as hard, very challenging trekking Ė even the simpler treks did not have much access or safety built in.
 Now, adventurers trek with mobile technology and the internet reaches everywhere, plus there are roads running up into the ranges, which many people consider a problem, but when you take into account the young, the elderly, or the disabled, these factors have become a safety net and a mark of accessibility, certainly for families with young children of five years and upwards.
 The country is not an endless playground for children Ė you canít camp in the jungle unless you want to wake up with a rhino in your tent Ė but Nepal is an excellent opportunity for families that want to explore their first mountains together on foot.Ē

-Our straightforward interactive map allows you to discover some of the best treks in Nepal as well as sample Nepal trekking itineraries, where to trek and what our expert suppliers recommend.
+Our straightforward interactive map allows you to discover some of the best trekking itineraries in the country.

-The trek to Everest Base Camp, at a dizzying 5,364m, is varied, exciting and rich in history, and it demands stamina but also patience.
+The trek to Everest Base Camp, at a dizzying 5,364m, is varied, exciting and rich in history, and it demands stamina.

-The longest of Nepalís popular trekking routes, and its most varied, the Annapurna Circuit takes almost three weeks to complete in its entirety, through paddy fields and Hindu farming communities to the Tibetan, prayer-flag strewn villages of the high Himalayas.
+The longest of Nepalís popular trekking routes, and its most varied, the Annapurna Circuit takes almost three weeks.

-If the only peaks youíve seen are in Derbyshire, Nepalís Annapurna region will blow your mind, as this is a mountain range so vast, high and majestic that even seasoned travelers are left speechless.
+Nepalís Annapurna region will blow your mind, it's a vast, high and majestic range.

-Gaining in popularity but still somewhat off the beaten track, the Manaslu Circuit trek takes you in a loop around mighty Manaslu, the eighth highest mountain in the world.
+The Manaslu Circuit trek takes you in a loop around the world's eighth highest mountain.